climber2002/zendesk-search/README.md

 The application provides a bunch of normalizers in the `lib/normalizers/` folder.
 Each normalizer must implement two methods,

 - normalize_field_value: This is called when index an entity, the field values will be normalized before indexed in `InvertedIndex`.
-The field value is not necessarily a string, it could be an integer or boolean value read from json files.
-If the value can't be normalized it could throw `NormalizingError` exception, this also helps us to validate that the entity we add conforms to the schema.
+The field value is not necessarily a string, it could be an integer or boolean value that is read from json files.
+If the value can't be normalized it could throw `NormalizingError` exception, this can help us to validate that the entity conforms to the schema when we add an entity.
 - normalize_search_term: When the user inputs a search term, the search term must also be normalized in the same way, otherwise there is no way we can find the result.
 The difference is that the user usually passes search term as a string, and we might need to normalize it into an integer or datetime before we search in `InvertedIndex`.
 If the search term can't be normalized we just return empty result as there is no way we can match any entity.

+For the above two methods, if the value to be normalized is empty then it should return `nil` so the inverted index will index them as empty values, and also search as empty values.

 The application provides the following normalizers:
 - NullNormalizer: This normalizer does not do any normalization.
-For example for the `_id` of Tickets which is UUID we should keep the original field value
+For example for the `_id` of Tickets which is UUID string we should keep the original field value
 - BooleanNormalizer: Normalize the value into a boolean, such as true or false
 - IntegerNormalizer: Normalize the value into an integer
-- DateTimeNormalizer: Normalize the value into an DateTime object
+- DateTimeNormalizer: Normalize the value into a DateTime object
 - TextNormalizer: Lowercase the text, remove punctuations and replace special Latin characters with corresponding ASCII characters
-- ArrayNormalizer: Normalize an array, can pass a Normalizer for the elements in the array.
+- ArrayNormalizer: Normalize an array, can pass a `element_normalizer` to normalize the elements in the array.

-**Tokenize**: Usually after normalizing and before add the value into the inverted index, there is another step called tokenizing, which is to split the normalized value into tokens.
+**Tokenize**: Usually after normalizing and before add the normalized value into the inverted index, there is another step called tokenizing, which is to split the normalized value into tokens.
 For example, `Francisca Rasmussen` can be tokenized into `francisca` and `rasmussen` so the user can get the result if he searches either `Francisca` or `Rasmussen`.
 This application doesn't do tokenizing currently since it only requires full value match.
-But in `EntityIndex#tokenize` method if provides an extension point which can add tokenizing later.
+But in `EntityIndex#tokenize` method if provides an extension point where we can add tokenizing later.

 #### EntityIndex

 The `EntityIndex` class is to manage all `InvertedIndex` for an entity type.
 So for each searchable field there will be an `InvertedIndex`.
+The `EntityIndex` maintains a hash which acts like a schema.
+The schema maps from the `field_name` to its corresponding normalizer.
+So when do indexing and search we know how to normalizing for each field in its own way.

 It provides the following instance methods mainly:

 - index: This is to index an entity.
 Each searchable field will be fetched from the entity and then indexed into that field's `InvertedIndex`.
 - search: To search the entity ids given a field name and a search term.

-The `EntityIndex` maintains a hash which maps from the `field_name` to its corresponding normalizer.
-So when do indexing and search we know how to normalizing for each field.

 #### IndexRepository